 As the name suggests, the Chrome browser plays a pretty big part in ChromeOS, Chromebook’s operating system.
 And when it comes to Chrome, one of the best ways to increase its productivity is by installing browser extensions.
 At the very least, you’ve probably downloaded an ad blocker at one time or another.

 Unfortunately, browser extensions can also be gateways to malware, spyware, phishing links, and adware.
-Obviously, you should be careful when installing extensions from third-party websites, but even Chrome itself sometimes fails to identify malicious extensions.2
+While you can remove adware from your computer as well as malware and spyware, it’s quite the pain.
+So, you should be careful when installing extensions from third-party websites, but even Chrome itself sometimes fails to identify malicious extensions.2

 Chromebooks and Scam Android Apps